ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 :align: center
 ```

-This closed loop condition turns out to be equivalent to the defition of a reflexive graph: A loop would fail to be closed in the schema instance if and only if an arrow is not self-pointing in the associated graph.
+This closed loop condition turns out to be equivalent to the defition of a reflexive graph: A loop would fail to be closed in the blueprint instance if and only if an arrow is not self-pointing in the associated graph.

 :::{admonition} Pause and Ponder!
 Can you think through why this is?